biagiocornacchia/microsoft-presidio-using-grpc/anonymizer/README.md

 class ClientEntity:
         .
         .
-    def sendRequestAnonymize(self, filename):
+    def send_request_anonymize(self, filename):
-    def sendRequestDeanonymize(self, filename):
+    def send_request_deanonymize(self, filename):
-    def sendRequestForText(self, filename, uuidClient, requestType):
+    def send_request_for_text(self, filename, uuidClient, requestType):
-    def sendRequestForItems(self, filename, uuidClient, requestType):
+    def send_request_for_items(self, filename, uuidClient, requestType):
         .
         .
 ```
 To perform anonymization/deanonymization there are four function:
-1. `sendRequestAnonymize(filename)` </br>This function takes an argument (a filename) and (after a check of the required files) sends the original text file, the analyzer results and eventually a configuration file.
+1. `send_request_anonymize(filename)` </br>This function takes an argument (a filename) and (after a check of the required files) sends the original text file, the analyzer results and eventually a configuration file.
 Then makes a request for the anonymized text and anonymized items. </br> It returns an integer:
     * if some required files do not exist or the request for text/items fails returns -1
     * if there is a gRPC exception such as 'server unavailable' returns -2
     * if some required files were not received correctly by the server return 0
     * if the operation was successful returns 1

-2. `sendRequestDeanonymize(filename)` </br> This function takes an argument (a filename) and (after a check of the required files) sends the anonymized text file, the anonymizer results and a configuration file (in this case is required because you have to specify a key for decrypt).
+2. `send_request_deanonymize(filename)` </br> This function takes an argument (a filename) and (after a check of the required files) sends the anonymized text file, the anonymizer results and a configuration file (in this case is required because you have to specify a key for decrypt).
 Then makes a request for the deanonymized text and denonymized items. </br> It returns an integer:
     * if some required files do not exist returns -1
     * if there is a gRPC exception such as 'server unavailable' returns -2
     * if some required files were not received correctly by the server return 0
     * if the operation was successful returns 1

-3. `sendRequestForText(filename, uuidClient, requestType)` </br>This function takes three arguments (a filename, uuidClient assigned by the server and a requestType that can be 'anonymize' or 'deanonymize') and sends a request to get anonymized or deanonymized text. </br> It returns an integer:
+3. `send_request_for_text(filename, uuidClient, requestType)` </br>This function takes three arguments (a filename, uuidClient assigned by the server and a requestType that can be 'anonymize' or 'deanonymize') and sends a request to get anonymized or deanonymized text. </br> It returns an integer:
     * if the request for the anonymized/deanonymized text fails returns -1
     * if the operation was successful returns 1

-4. `sendRequestForItems(filename, uuidClient, requestType)` </br>This function takes three arguments (a filename, uuidClient assigned by the server and a requestType that can be 'anonymize' or 'deanonymize') and sends a request to get anonymized or deanonymized items. </br> It returns an integer:
+4. `send_request_for_items(filename, uuidClient, requestType)` </br>This function takes three arguments (a filename, uuidClient assigned by the server and a requestType that can be 'anonymize' or 'deanonymize') and sends a request to get anonymized or deanonymized items. </br> It returns an integer:
     * if the request for the anonymized/deanonymized items fails returns -1
     * if the operation was successful returns 1